 No direct customer accounted for 10% or more of the Company's total net sales during the years ended December 31, 2022 or 2021.
 Net sales to Comcast Corporation and affiliates (Comcast) accounted for 11% of the Company's net sales during the year ended December 31, 2020.
 Net sales to Comcast are mostly derived from the Home, ANS and CCS segments.
 Other than Comcast, no direct customer accounted for 10% or more of the Company's total net sales during the year ended December 31, 2020.
-Net sales to Comcast are accounted for 10% or more of the Company's total net sales during the year ended December 31, 2020.
 Accounts receivable from Charter Communications, Inc. (Charter) represented approximately 12% of accounts receivable as of December 31, 2022.
 Other than Charter, no direct customer accounted for 10% or more of the Company's accounts receivable as of December 31, 2022.
 No direct customers accounted for 10% or more of the Company's accounts receivable as of December 31, 2021.

-The Company relies on sole suppliers or a limited group of suppliers for certain key components, subassemblies and modules and a limited group of contract manufactures to manufacture a significant portion of its products.
+The Company relies on sole suppliers or a limited group of suppliers for certain key components, subassemblies and modules and a limited group of contract manufacturers to manufacture a significant portion of its products.
 Any disruption or termination of these arrangements could have a material adverse impact on the Company's results of operations.